Sphere-Corporation/GAME-TT/README.md

 Note that the assembler code is written to be compatible with the [SB-Assembler 3](https://www.sbprojects.net/sbasm/).

-If you prefer to use your own/different assembler, please make the changes to the source file so you can assemble it, and add a section to the ASSEMBLERS.md file describing what changes you needed to do to ensure it works.
+If you prefer to use your own/different assembler, please make the changes to the source file so you can assemble it, and add a section to the [ASSEMBLERS.md](ASSEMBLERS.md) file describing what changes you needed to do to ensure it works.

-Clone the repo from GitHub
+Clone the repo from GitHub, then run the build script

 ```sh
 git clone https://github.com/Sphere-Corporation/GAME-TT.git`